 Benefits:

-- Monthly stipends
+- Monthly stipends to cover living costs

 - Health insurance